lijenn/teampsd/mtl_facilitate_workgroup/pre_post_emails/pre_emails/mtl_live_pre_session01_template.md

 Meet Tammy Thompson, US Air Force Veteran and member of VAPOR (Veterans Advisory Partnership for Operations and Research) alumni with TeamPSD.
 As a veteran of the U.S. Air Force having served for 8 years, she welcomes the opportunity to give back.
 She is a “Certified Peer Support Specialist” as well as an Advanced Level WRAP (Wellness Recovery Action Plan) Facilitator working at the VA hospital in Menlo Park.
 You can learn more about Tammy the rest of the VAPOR team at [mtl.how/team](https://mtl.how/team).
 At present, she runs a 12 week WRAP group in the Veterans Recovery Center in San Jose, CA. You can watch Tammy's incredible journey at [mtl.how/video](https://youtu.be/uaXbTnE8Vts).

+# SAME FOR EVERY EMAIL - USE CORRESPONDING SESSION INFORMATION
 ## Next Week

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "75" width = "75">](https://github.com/lzim/mtl/blob/master/session01/s01_learner/mtl_session01_see.md) **Do** |